Evanescence: 2015–2018: Return and Synthesis

-On March 20, 2017, Lee spoke to AOL Build about her solo single, "Speak to Me"; during the interview, she spoke of "a new album" in the works by Evanescence, saying "We're working on something. [...]
-It's not just a straightforward 'next Evanescence album'," implying a stylistic change.
+In a March 2017 interview with AOL Build, Lee spoke about her solo single, "Speak to Me" and "a new album" in the works by Evanescence, stating, "We're working on something. [...]
+It's not just a straightforward 'next Evanescence album'".
 In a March 23 interview with Metal Hammer, Lee stated that "It's something unique, something complex, something a little bit beyond that – and it's definitely new territory for all of us."
 The album was intended for release later in 2017.

 In a Facebook post, Lee revealed that the new album is titled Synthesis.
 It is an orchestral and electronica piece, with selected songs from the band's previous albums rebuilt into classical arrangements reminiscent of a soundtrack, Lee said.
 Synthesis contains two new original songs: "Hi-Lo" featuring violinist Lindsey Stirling, and "Imperfection".
 The first recording session for Synthesis took place on May 23, 2017, and a remake of "Bring Me To Life" was released as a single on August 18.
 On August 15, the band announced that recording Synthesis was in its final stages.
 Evanescence toured with a full orchestra in late 2017 in support of the album, and tickets were sold starting on August 18.
 The band later toured across the US, Australia and Europe.
 Each ticket purchased came with a digital copy of Synthesis after its release.
 On September 14, 2017, the single "Imperfection" was officially released.

 In March 2018, Evanescence announced that Lindsey Stirling would be joining the second North American leg as part of Evanescence's Synthesis Tour.
 While their focus would remain on touring, Lee stated during a July 2018 interview on WRIF that the band would begin working on their next studio album.